musimathicslab/JAMintheMLoop/README.md

     >
     > melody_conditioned_model_16.ckpt.meta

-    Move them inside the empty ``model`` folder.

-7. Change directory to the [Back-end folder](Flask-back-end) and start your Flask service (remember to activate your venv)
+8. Change directory to the [Back-end folder](Flask-back-end) and start your Flask service (remember to activate your venv)
     ```bash
     python jaminthemloop.py
     ```